edurodriguesdias/edurodriguesdias/README.md

 I'm Eduardo Dias, brazilian that loves back-end developement, web, mobile and automations.
 I'm currently work as back-end developer and keep studying another skills to improve my self.

-## 💻 Technologies

-Some technologies that i have been worked or studied
+## 💻 Some technologies that i have been worked or studied

 - Some projects front-end development using **Vue.js**
 - Cloud using **Oracle, AWS and Azure**